dliuproduction/gatsby-starter-prismic/README.md

 | Homepage   | homepage   | Single     |
 | Projects   | projects   | Single     |

-These are the exact same content types I used for this starter.
+These are the exact same custom types I used for this starter.

 ### API key